subugoe/operandi_benchmarking/README.md

 - The Nextflow reports follow the naming convention of `report_*cpus`
 - The Nextflow traces follow the naming convention of `trace_*cpus`
 - The Workflow job (slurm job) outputs follow the naming convention of `*cpus_slurm-job-*`
+- Many other irrelevant for the benchmarking logs which are excluded from this repository

 # Execution results

 ## First cycle
 ExecutionResults directory contains the results of the first cycle - with OCR-D processors based on core v2.*

+The main objective of the first cycle was to find out how the processors scale based on different amount of provided RAM and CPU resources.

 ## Second cycle
-ExecutionResults2 directory contains the results of the first cycle - with OCR-D processors based on core v2.*
+ExecutionResults2 directory contains the results of the first cycle - with OCR-D processors based on core v3.*

+The main objective of the second cycle was to verify if core v3.* is improving the overall speed of the used OCR-D processors.
+Only a single VD18 workspace was used since that is enough to show some relevant comparison.
+Moreover, the workflows were tested only with 2, 4, and 8 cpus.

+`Warning`: The results for the `default_workflow` and `default_workflow_with_MS` are missing since the model used in the first cycle of these workflows was no longer functional as of v3.* of OCR-D core.
+The slurm job output logs were still provided as a reference.
+If another model was used, the results of the workflows would not have been comparable to the first cycle results.

-## Summary of results of all cycles
+# Summary of results of all execution cycles

-- The `stats` pdf contains summary tables with all results.
+- The `stats` pdf contains summary tables with all results from both cycles.

+`Important note`: Keep in mind that the workflows of the first cycle were executed on the SCC HPC and the workflows of the second cycle were executed on the NHR HPC.
+Although the provided amount of
+CPUs and RAM is comparable, the processors themselfs are not.

 # Used Nextflow workflows in ocrd process format:
 ## Default workflow